 - Promised Land State Park in Greentown, Pennsylvania is another great location for hikers anxious to hit the trails.The 3,000-acre park is home to 50 miles of trails.
 The Bruce Lake Trail is a 9.6-mile loop that leads to a natural glacial lake.
 The Little Falls Trail is beautiful to hike as it leads to many small waterfalls.
 Other activities to enjoy at the park include picnicking, fishing, canoeing, mountain biking and sightseeing.

 - Downtown Hawley, PA offers visitors to the region great shopping for a laid back kind of day.
 There are specialty stores and over a dozen antique stores like Miss Elly’s Antiques and Such.
-The Hawley Silk Mill in downtown Hawley offers a few places to shop including Art on the Edge and The Looking Glass Art Gallery.
-For a little pick me up, grab a cup of coffee at Cocoon Coffee House and Bakery located at Hawley Silk Mill.
+The Hawley Silk Mill in downtown Hawley offers a few places to shop including Art on the Edge and Looking Glass Art Gallery.
+For a little pick me up, grab a cup of coffee at Cocoon Coffeehouse and Bakery located at Hawley Silk Mill.

 - If this is your first time to the Pocono Mountains, there is so much to see, you might not know where to start.
 Here at The Settlers Inn, we’ve compiled a list of our favorite driving tours so all you have to do is get in your car and go.
-On our Wonderful Waterfall tour, you’ll drive to Childs Park and see 3 waterfalls.
-You’ll also have the opportunity to drive by Shohola Falls Natural Area, Raymondskill Falls, and Dingmans Falls.
+On our Wonderful Waterfall tour, you’ll drive to Childs Park and see three waterfalls.
+You’ll also have the opportunity to drive by Shohola Falls Natural Area, Raymondskill Falls and Dingmans Falls.
 We also recommend our Scenic Back Road Tour.
-Sights to see along this tour include the Mount Moriah Cemetery, the Rowland Corners General Store, the Zane Grey Museum, Union Cemetery, and the Roebling Bridge.
+Sights to see along this tour include the Mount Moriah Cemetery, the Rowland Corners General Store, the Zane Grey Museum, Union Cemetery and the Roebling Bridge.